alfredwesterveld/javascript-queuetry/README.md

 Many thanks to in no particular order:

 - Node.js for server-side javascript
-- Antonov blabla for deque and for template README/LICENSE
+- Petka Antonov for deque and for template README/LICENSE
 - Browserify for making this package available on client-side
 - npm for hosting my package.
 - Mocha for testing my code.